egberts/egberts.github.io-src/content/articles/dns-bind9-rndc.md

     };
 ```

-In the example above, we used a single default `/etc/bind/rndc.conf`
+Use a single default `/etc/bind/rndc.conf`
-config file to hold all nameservers for use with
+config file to hold all our nameservers for use with
 `rndc` utility.

 The above scenario obviates the need to craft separate shell script